moonyouj889/cereal_humidity/README.md

   - kafka-python (1.4.7)
   - python-dateutil (2.6.1)

-Hadoop, HBase, and Flink were all operated under the pseudo distributed mode and Kafka and Flask app were run locally.
+***Hadoop, HBase, and Flink were all operated under the pseudo distributed mode, and Kafka and Flask app were run locally.***

 ### Breakdown of Files and Their Purpose
 Here is the file structure of this entire project (excluded misc. files):